Nettrice Gaskins

 On view in "Transfiguration" at the Frost Art Museum in 2021.

 On view in "We Have Always Lived in the Future" at Flux Factory in 2017.

 At the PASEO outdoor arts festival in Taos, NM in 2015.

-Nettrice R. Gaskins (born September 25, 1970) is an African-American digital artist, academic, cultural critic and advocate of STEAM fields.
+Nettrice R. Gaskins (born September 25, 1970) is an African-American digital artist, educator, cultural critic and advocate of STEAM fields.
 In her work, she explores "techno-vernacular creativity" and Afrofuturism.

 Education

 Gaskins was born in Baltimore MD.
-At DuPont Manual High School Gaskins once painted a mural of parabolic functions in her math class and created computer art illustrating the connection of contemporary door-knocker earrings to traditional Ghanaian accessories.
-She was engaged, at even that early an age, with the intersection of art and science.
-That work led the way to her acceptance to Pratt Institute in Brooklyn where she earned her BFA in 1992.

-In 1994 she received her MFA in Art and Technology from School of the Art Institute of Chicago.
-After working for some years in K–12 and post-secondary education, community media and technology, Gaskins received a doctorate in Digital Media from Georgia Tech in 2014.
-Her thesis started with making the connections of graffiti and math.
+She attended Pratt Institute in Brooklyn, where she earned a BFA in 1992.
+In 1994 she received her MFA in Art and Technology from the School of the Art Institute of Chicago.
+After working in K–12 and post-secondary education, community media, and technology, Gaskins received a doctorate in Digital Media from Georgia Tech in 2014.
+Her thesis considered some formal aspects of graffiti as mathematical patterns, among other culturally relevant STEAM examples.

-In 2014 she became director of the STEAM Lab at Boston Art Academy which serves forty percent Black and forty percent Latino high-school students.
-As of 2018, Gaskins was a program manager at the Fab Foundation, a Boston-based nonprofit.
-In 2019, she had an artist-in-residence at MathTalk PBC and part of the Autodesk Technology Center Residency program on behalf of MathTalk.
-Gaskins is currently the assistant director of the Lesley STEAM Learning Lab at Lesley University.